 “Misanthropes of North London, persons to which I have no familial connection, whether literal or metaphorical – although it is accurate if rather pedantic to assert that we all have a common ancestor if we go far enough back in time – thank you for coming to my lecture today.
 I shall keep it brief, and dispense with further pleasantries, as time is short, and I know you’d rather be at home with a good book instead of rubbing shoulders with each other today.
 We are not comrades, nor shall we ever be, but we do have something in common.
 As members of the species homo sapiens, we are all blighted by a common enemy.
 When talking of humankind’s common enemy, I am of course referring to every other extant member of the species homo sapiens.
 As the saying goes, we our own worst enemies, by which I mean not that the individual cannot be friend to themself, but that we are each our sole friend, as all others are engaged in ruthless competition for finite resources.
 That this is true should be evident enough to anyone who has ever seen the throngs amass for the New Year’s sales, or to those of you who came here today by means of the London Underground.

 Our ravenous animalkind presently number nearly seven billion.
 Indeed, estimates suggest our ranks shall have grown by thirty even during the time it takes to give this talk.
 They say that every person is connected by no more than six degrees of separation, and we misanthropes understand that means there’s an awful lot of people we’d rather be separated from by another twenty or thirty degrees, if not also by a stout wall and preferably a moat too.
 Not since the great plague has there been any significant diminution in our species.
 All the shells fired and bombs dropped during the great world wars of the last century merely slowed the human explosion, which today goes on unabated.
 Advances in the technology of mass murder between nations have been more than offset by progress in medical science and general prosperity, creating an unsustainable quotient of fecundity.
-Whilst dreamers may imagine a future where we find living space amongst the stars – and I know there are some amongst us who would gladly live alone on their own planet, to the extent that they do so in their mind, if not reality – it takes the combined industrial efforts of millions to send a paltry few of our kind to our nearest celestial cousin, the moon.
+Whilst dreamers may imagine a future where we find living space amongst the stars – and I know there are some amongst us who would gladly live alone on their own planet, to the extent that they do so in their mind, if not reality – it took the combined industrial efforts of millions to send a paltry few of our kind to our nearest celestial cousin, the Moon.
 There will be no lifeboats capable of taking enough of us to the solar system before our Earth has sunk.
 In just two hundred thousand years, less than a blink of an eye to our Mother Nature, our race has come out of Africa and settled in near enough every habitable nook and cranny of our world, and indeed in many that would be uninhabitable were it not for central heating, irrigation, desalinated water or air conditioning.
 But even with such advances, we’ve yet to perfect a more artful way of quieting the floor-shaking bass of the people who live upstairs than by banging the ceiling with a broomhandle.
 If present circumstances are allowed to continue, our world will be completely overrun in less than two hundred years, never mind another two hundred thousand.
 When this happens, we will all, quite literally, be forced to listen to the racket made by our noisy neighbours until late at night except for that small interregnum when they turned it down because the Police came round.

 What then, are we to do?
 Some have already seen the light.
 The communist tyrants of China have mercifully quelled the reproductive instincts of their countrymen.
 Repressing a fifth of humanity is a good start, but nowhere near enough if we’re to be spared ever longer queues at the supermarket when doing our weekly shop.
 Whatever good the Chinese communists have achieved is likely to be undone by the outdated teachings of the Catholic Church and other institutions that profess a love for the quantity of life over the quality of life.
 Jesus may love a sinner, but he doesn’t have to sweep up the mess when the estate kids spend the night drinking cider by the children’s play area.
 State doctors are selfishly stamping out the remaining self-selecting methods of pleasurable extermination, like smoking, a form of recreation that should be avidly encouraged for everyone of the age of twelve years and up.
 Those paid to enforce Health and Safety pay scant regard to the consequences of reducing the risk of fatal injury when accidents might otherwise play a useful and Darwinian role in weeding out the reckless oafs that litter our gene pool.
-The potential beneficial effects of sports like snowboarding and cycling are muted by an excessive obsession with helmets and other safety clothing, rendering them significantly less dangerous than a football kick-about in the 1970’s Leeds United style.
+The potential beneficial effects of sports like snowboarding and cycling are muted by an excessive obsession with helmets and other safety clothing, rendering them significantly less dangerous than a football match with Leeds United circa 1974.
 On many fronts, the battle to end the expansion of human life is being lost.
 We must get into the habit of inhibiting our population growth.
 If we don’t, our lack of inhibition will leave everywhere inhabited, and with everywhere inhabited we’ll all feel very inhibited.

 In our Western society, we have followed a reasonably effective approach to calming the birth rate.
 Decimating the extended family unit whilst educating women and giving them jobs in the workplace has done wonders for discouraging and delaying the intelligent girl’s desire to have babies.
 This is a helpful trend, but a palliative instead of a cure.
 In the final reckoning the desire to reproduce is just too strong to be overcome this way.
 Our animal impulses, when combined with a few pints of strong lager or a bottle of chardonnay, tends to get the better of us.
 Combine this instinct with the zesty pleasure of sexual relations and too few can be expected to resist inevitable temptation.”